Ninja Coffee Bar Single-Serve System Review

 The reservoir (like many of the included accessories) and its respective lid, are top-rack dishwasher safe.

-Keep in mind it froths..but it does not steam, so you may need to pop the desired amount of milk in the microwave for a short spell prior to using the frothing arm.
+Keep in mind it froths..but it does not steam, so you may need to pop the desired amount of milk in the microwave for a short spell prior to using the frothing arm if it is important to you tor your drink of choice.

 (Other than that little bugaboo, it appears to work great!)